-To calculate percent change we need at least two numbers from the different time period.
-Below is the formula to calculate percent change in general.
+To calculate the percent change in excel we need at least two numbers from the different time period.
+Below is the formula to calculate the percent change in general.

 For an example Company, ABC has achieved the revenue of USD 15 K in the previous week and current week revenue is USD 20 K, what is the percentage change in revenue when we compare to the previous week.

 In this example, we have two numbers i.e. Previous Week & Current Week.
 As per the formula, Old Value is Previous Week Number and New Value is Current Week Number.